Our Top Picks- Seed Varieties for Spring 2024!

 CDC Adamant VB Wheat is a hard red spring wheat varietal blend that has both sawfly solid stem resistance and also has some wheat midge resistance.
 Adamant is not a perfect solution for sawfly but generally is a better choice than other hollow stem hard red spring wheat varieties.

 Sawfly Resistant Seeding Strategies - We recommend that you avoid seeding wheat or durum into stubble with bad sawfly pressure in the prior year.
 Instead seed a crop that is immune to sawfly like oats, pulses, or oilseeds; or less affected by sawfly like barley.
 If you do seed wheat or durum, then seeding a variety with some sawfly resistance is your best protection.
+If you can't seed a sawfly resistant variety, consider seeding heavier with non-sawfly resistant varieties and be prepared to swath if you see damage starting in your field.

 Bin Busting Barley and Barley for Top Forage Yields!